Colorful Umbrellas for Cloudy Days

 Find something that motivates you, that brings you hope, and that makes you feel good and useful about yourself.

 A – Accomplishment

 The key is to be persistent.
 You can’t lose hope or drive.
-Dance every day under your colorful umbrellas that protect you from cloudy days.
+Dance every day under your colorful umbrellas that protect you from the cloudy days.